kettanaito/rettime/README.md

 emitter.on('hello', () => 'oops') // ❌ string not assignable to type number

 emitter.emit('hello', 'John') // ✅
-emitter.on('hello', 123) // ❌ number is not assignable to type string
+emitter.emit('hello', 123) // ❌ number is not assignable to type string
-emitter.on('hello') // ❌ missing data argument of type string
+emitter.emit('hello') // ❌ missing data argument of type string

+emitter.emit('unknown') // ❌ "unknown" does not satisfy "hello"
 ```

 ### `.on(type, listener)`